 Extramammary Paget disease - Anogenital in

-Males are less frequently diagnosed with EMPD than women, except in Japan where there is a male preponderance.
+The condition is most often seen in elderly white women, except in Japan where there is a male preponderance.

 C44.99 – Other specified malignant neoplasm of skin, unspecified